Showing posts with label brain function. Show all posts

 • Take handwritten notes while studying to enhance active recall.

-• Use memory apps as a supplement but make an effort to recall information independently.
+• Use memory apps as a supplement, but make an effort to recall information independently.

 3. Engage in Active Learning 📖